mattermost/docs/source/deployment/guest-accounts.rst

 will not automatically promote them to a member user role.
 This is done manually via **System Console > User Management**.
 If a member user has the **Guest Attribute** added, the synchronization processes will automatically demote the member user to the guest role.

-If a guest logs in without any channels assigned, they are presented with a blank page - aside from the name of the server and an alert advising them to contact an administrator as they have no channels assigned.
+When a guest logs in without having any channels assigned to their account, they are presented with an alert advising them to contact an administrator.

 Configuring SAML 2.0 Authentication
 ------------------------------------